nickpapciak/flappy-bee/README.md

 Flappy Bee is the latest and hottest indie ~~mobile~~ Game Boy game of the 2010's.

 When you launch the game, press *A* (**x** on the computer keyboard) to flap your wings!
 Green pipes will start barreling your way, so do your best to avoid them by pressing *A* to flap.
-When you inevitably smash face-first into a pipe, keep on trying and aim for a higher score :)
+When you inevitably smash face-first into a pipe, keep on trying and aim for a higher score.

 Happy flapping :)